 We know how important it is for people to be active, and the particular role tennis can have in the physical and mental wellbeing of those that play it.
 By its very nature, tennis is an activity whereby close person to person contact can be avoided, with the UK Government saying tennis is a good example of an activity that can be undertaken in a way compliant with social distancing restrictions.

 England (updated 19th July 2021)

 UPDATE: Lockdown restrictions

-Following the government announcement today, the LTA has updated its Covid 19 advice:
+Following the most recent government announcement today, the LTA has updated its Covid 19 advice:

-A summary grid of what playing possibilities have been recommended by the LTA can be accessed here – https://www.lta.org.uk/globalassets/news/2021/summary-grid—permitted-tennis-activity.pdf
+An updated summary grid of what playing possibilities have been recommended by the LTA on June 14th can be accessed here – https://www.lta.org.uk/globalassets/news/2021/summary-grid—permitted-tennis-activity.pdf